Mattia Viviani

-Mattia Viviani (born 4 September 2000) is an Italian football player who plays for club Benevento.
+Mattia Viviani (born 4 September 2000) is an Italian football player who plays for club Arezzo.

 Club career

 He is a product of Brescia youth teams.
 On 22 March 2018, he signed his first professional contract with Brescia at the age of 17 for a three-year term.

 Two days later, on 24 March 2018, he made his Serie A debut for Brescia in a game against Bari as a starter, before being substituted at half-time by Andrea Caracciolo.

 On 14 December 2019 he did his Serie A debut against Lecce.

 On 5 October 2020 he signed a three-year contract with Chievo.
 Chievo went bankrupt at the end of the 2020–21 season, making him a free agent.

 On 15 September 2021, Viviani signed with Benevento.
 On 19 August 2023, Viviani moved on loan to Cosenza, with an option to buy.

 International

 In September 2018, he was called up to Italy national under-19 football team for two friendlies.